jmerle/inkdrop-snippets/README.md

 ## Commands

-The following commands are available:
+The following commands are available, all of which should be bound to the `.CodeMirror textarea` selector:

 | Command                         | Description                                                | Default keybinding                     |
 | ------------------------------- | ---------------------------------------------------------- | -------------------------------------- |